 Davina holds an A.A. in Business Management from Strayer University and is pursuing her B.A. in Business Management from NC State University.

 Lateesha Uzzle rejoined IEI in March 2013 as an Events Assistant.
 She handles administrative tasks and coordinates events on a daily basis.
-Prior to joining the IEI staff, Lateesha worked at North Carolina Central University as an Administrative Assistant in the Department of Public Health.
-She holds a B.S. in Business Management from Western Governors University and is pursuing a M.A. in Human Science with a Business Cognate from Liberty University.
+In December 2013, she became IEI’s Events Administrator.
+She holds a B.S. in Business Management from Western Governors University and a Master of Arts in Human Service with a Business Cognate from Liberty University.